mankittens/ghost-next-prev-links/README.md

+# OBSOLETE
+This hack is now obsolete as next/prev links have been added to core!

 # ghost-next-prev-links
 JavaScript hack for adding Next &amp; Previous Post links to your Ghost theme.
 No changes to core required.